Last updated on May 30th, 2022

 Chimney sweeping doesn’t usually take too long to carry out.
 To clean one chimney that was last cleaned one year ago, it takes a chimney sweep an hour on average to complete the job.

 Sweeps will prepare the space ahead of cleaning the chimney before running handheld brushes through the chimney or flue to remove blockages and remove creosote.

-If your chimney was last cleaned 2 years ago, a sweep may have more work on their hands and take closer to 2 hours.
+If your chimney was last cleaned two years ago, a sweep may have more work on their hands and take closer to two hours.
 The condition of your chimney and how many require cleaning will inevitably factor into the total chimney cleaning service cost.

 Can I clean my chimney myself?